 I want to intrinsically motivate my children.
-Can you explain how the ToolKit does this and how this is different from behavioral charts that rely on extrinsic motivation?
+Can you explain how the ToolKit does this and how this is different from clip charts and punishment?

-The Time-In ToolKit replaces the "behavioral management approach" by nurturing emotional intelligence in both children and adults.
-The kit's activities are built around emotional regulation, encouraging people of all ages to notice, name, and express thoughts and feelings.
-The stickers engage children and help them track which PeaceMakers cards have been talked about, serving as a record of the learning that has occurred (Reggio Emilia).
+The Time-In ToolKit encouraging people of all ages to notice, name, and express their thoughts and feelings.
+The animal stickers that come with the kit engage children and help them track which PeaceMakers cards they have pulled until they collect all 35, serving as a record of the learning that has occurred (Reggio Emilia).
 The stickers are not a reward nor are they given in exchange for a behavior.

-For more on PeaceMakers, the positive affirmations/cards included in each kit, please visit here.
+For more on PeaceMakers, the positive affirmations/mindfulness cards included in each kit, please visit here.

 WHAT DOES SOCIAL AND EMOTIONAL DEVELOPMENT IN EARLY CHILDHOOD LOOK LIKE?